Meet Our Professional Staff

 She is also an award winning professional photographer and owner of Crystal Image Photography with husband, Gary.
 Together, they have a blended family of eight children and six grandchildren.

 In her spare time she loves spending time with family and friends, camping, fishing, volleyball, scrapbooking, reading, traveling, volunteering and of course, photography.

-Madeline Nowell is the Chamber’s Forum Lunch Series Manager and Customer Service Specialist.
+Madeline Nowell is the Chamber’s Forum Lunch Series Manager and executive assistant to the CEO.
 She grew up in Salem, spending many long summer nights playing ultimate Frisbee and making weekend trips to ski in the winter.
 However, she only learned of her true love for Salem when she moved to Los Angeles to attend Biola University, where she earned a degree in Fine Arts.

 After graduating from college, Madeline got married and lived in the small town of Apple Valley, California, where she spent many hours in her art studio and volunteered at a local gallery.
 It took her nearly six years, but she has finally made it back from California and is honored to be working someplace that strives to better its community every day.
 Madeline enjoys cooking, leisurely bicycle rides, learning new words and watching the clouds.